Amazon's Valentine's Day Sale: Save 58% On This Kate Spade Handbag

-Valentine's Day is just days away and there's no better time to shop for gifts for your wife, mother, daughter, sister, best friend, or yourself.
+Valentine's Day has passed and there's still time to shop for gifts for your wife, mother, daughter, sister, best friend, or yourself.
 Want a Kate Spade bag that's on sale for 58% off?
 It's your lucky day.
-Amazon’s Valentine's Day Sale is here and the Jackson Top Zip Pebble Leather Shoulder Crossbody bag is $145 off and currently priced at $104.34. (regularly $249).
+Amazon’s Valentine's Day deals are still here and the Jackson Top Zip Pebble Leather Shoulder Crossbody bag is $146 off and currently priced at $103.24. (regularly $249).

 The leather crossbody bag is the epitome of a timeless handbag.
 The medium size satchel features a pebble leather facade, an adjustable crossbody strap and exterior and interior pockets.
 The elegant shape is truly versatile and pairs well with a variety of looks.
 This style is a great spacious daytime bag or nighttime bag to carry all your essentials for work, running errands and traveling.